It’s my pleasure to announce that we’ve just rolled out LinkedIn manual tasks. They’re available for all users of Woodpecker Sales Automation.

 - The to-do state won’t trigger any of the Paths.
 The prospect’s status will still be active, and one of the Paths will be triggered only when you change the task’s state to done or ignored

-Now let’s see what an actual campaign with Manual Tasks might look like.
+Now let’s see what an actual campaign with tasks might look like.

 Log into your Woodpecker account or start a trial if you’re not a Woodpecker user.

-How to create a campaign with Manual Tasks?
+How to create a campaign with tasks in Woodpecker?

-As I already mentioned, now you can also add tasks.
+As I already mentioned, now apart from manual tasks you can also add LinkedIn tasks to make your outbound outreach easier across channels.
 So what could creating such a campaign look like?

 #1 choose Step 1 – the opening email

 When adding a step, choose from the dropdown menu above the subject line.

 In this scenario let’s say we’re picking an email as Step 1, but you can also start your campaign with a task – either type.
 Or build a campaign with tasks only, with no emails at all.

 You can add as much as 12 steps to your campaign – and it’s up to you how many of them are emails, and how many are tasks.